EN

 Overview

 element is not ready yet.
-It happens when programmer executes source code inside head
+It happens when the programmer executes source code inside head

 element.
-In this article simple solutions how to sovel this problem has been described.
+In this article simple solutions how to solve this problem have been described.

 Example source code with issue: